Entries tagged "“social media”"

 When you ask “how can I make money?” before “how can I bring value?” (or it’s seed: “”what delights both me and you?”) then you are building from fear.

 Then you’re on a habitraille you can’t get off until you change your very first underlying question.
 The fear breaks down to an assumption that what matters to me doesn’t matter to you.
-Therefore I must make stuff that “scales” that everyone will love NOT what makes sense to me.
+Therefore I must make stuff that “scales” that everyone else will love NOT what makes sense to me.
 The emotional basis of this is “I can’t be myself and be loved.”
 That’s what the market is built on…what we create from our assumptions.

 It’s just hard to believe that what we love and how we naturally are could be loved by others as well.
 Solution: day jobs we hate, alcohol and hockey stick graphs on start-up Powerpoints.
 It either sucks, or it’s a HUGE HIT.